How can we, as scientists, change some of the more negative perceptions, whilst maintaining the positive ones?

 Many people approach this backwards, looking outwards from their own research, engaging with creative partners, and filled with the excitement of wishing to engage others in the very thing that motivates them at work.
 You might forget that audiences are individual people, with their own interests, worries, work and family pressures and are not just sitting around waiting on you to engage them or “inspire” them with the wonder of science.

-You’re paid to carry out research and probably teach as well as the admin… How to fit this all in?
+You’re paid to carry out research, publish, teach as well as the admin and committees … How to fit this all in?

 1. Build it into your grant application and make engagement integral to your research.